 If your frosting isn’t black yet, give it more time to deepen in color.
 To speed up the process, heat small amounts in the microwave – that will make it so much darker!

-I’ve had a lot of fun exploring ways to use this delicious buttercream.
-I got out a piping bag to decorate a black cake, featuring this cute cat for a Halloween theme.
+I've had a lot of fun exploring ways to use this delicious buttercream.
 This frosting is perfect for a spooky cake or cupcake idea!

 - Prep Time: 5 minutes